Alliedium/awesome-jenkins/README.md

    jenkins_http_port: 8085
    ```

-2. Admin account credentials which will be created the first time Jenkins is installed: - check users in role
+2. Admin account credentials which will be created the first time Jenkins is installed:

    ```
    jenkins_admin_username: admin